Understanding Users' Interaction with Login Notifications: Related Work

-Related to our work is a qualitative interview study ($n=67$) by Redmiles~\cite{redmiles-19-should-worry}.
-It explores the account security incident response at Facebook by interviewing users who experienced a login incident.
-Different from our work, Redmiles focused on ``secondary authentication'' notifications that prompt users to enter a code to access their accounts.
+Only few have studied login notifications in the context of risk-based authentication so far.
+A qualitative interview study ($n=67$) by Redmiles~\cite{redmiles-19-should-worry} explores the account security incident response at Facebook by interviewing users who experienced a login incident.
+Unlike our work, Redmiles focused on ``secondary authentication'' notifications that prompt users to enter a code to regain access to their accounts after the account has been temporarily disabled due to suspicious account activity.
 Redmiles interviewed participants from 5~countries and reported on incident-response information-seeking and mental models about attackers.
-Regarding the notifications' effectiveness, Redmiles identified a lack of key information to be problematic, e.g., the likelihood that the notification is about a legitimate threat.
-In contrast, our work studies a different notification (see Section~\ref{sec:background}) and focuses on users' comprehension, expectations, and reaction to the notification and not on regaining access or mental models about attackers.
-Markert et al.~\cite{markert-22-rba-admin} studied administrators' configuration of risk-based authentication~(RBA).
-The predefined notifications were slightly customized, and only few administrators opted to disable them completely.
-Generally, participants lacked consensus about which information to include.
-Further aspects were the need for more context and explanation to prevent phishing attacks or the inaccuracy of IP-based location estimation.
-Wardle~\cite{wardle-19-get-owned} measured the time it takes for leaked credentials to be abused.
-For this, Wardle created accounts on web services, intentionally leaked them online, and then used login notifications, among other signals, to measure the time between the leak of the credentials and their first malicious abuse.
-A study by Doerfler et al.~\cite{doerfler-19-login-challenges} evaluated the efficacy of login challenges in preventing account takeovers, finding that up to 94\% of phishing-rooted hijacking attempts and 100\% of automated hijacking attempts can be prevented.
-Still, Gavazzi et al.~\cite{gavazzi-23-rba-availability} found that only about 20\% of popular websites employ risk-based measures.
-Wiefling et al.~\cite{wiefling-19-rba-in-the-wild} showed that verification codes sent via email are the de~facto standard for login challenges enforced by RBA.
-In a subsequent study, they demonstrated that providing this code in the subject can reduce the login time~\cite{wiefling-20-rba-evaluation}.
-Jubur et al.~\cite{jubur-21-bypassing-2fa} presented an attack to bypass push-based two-factor authentication~(2FA) notifications.
+Regarding the notifications' effectiveness, Redmiles identified a lack of key information as problematic, e.g., the likelihood that the notification is about a legitimate threat.
+In contrast, our work studies a different type of login notification (see Section~\ref{sec:background}).
+It focuses on users' comprehension, expectations, and reaction to the notification, not on regaining access or mental models about attackers.
+Markert et al.~\cite{markert-22-rba-admin} studied administrators' risk-based authentication~(RBA) configuration.
+Administrators are responsible for the content of the login notifications users receive.
+The researchers found that the predefined notifications were often barely customized, and only a few administrators opted to disable them entirely.
+Also, participants lacked consensus about which information to include, indicating a knowledge gap.
+The administrators also wished for more context and explanation to prevent phishing attacks and pointed out the inaccuracy of IP-based location estimation.
+Our research helps identify key features of notifications that yield correct user comprehension.
+These results can help administrators align RBA configurations with users' expectations.